pdet/duckdb-web/_posts/2023-07-07-python-udf.md

 ### Generating Fake Data with Faker (Built-In Type UDF)
 Here is an example that demonstrates the usage of the [Faker library](https://faker.readthedocs.io/en/master/)  to generate a scalar function in DuckDB, which returns randomly generated dates.
 The function, named `random_date`, does not require any inputs and outputs a `DATE` column.
 Since Faker utilizes built-in Python types, the function directly returns them.
-One important thing to notice is that a function that is not deterministic based on its input must be marked as having `side_effects`.
+One important thing to notice is that UDFs are assumed not to modify global state and not to depend on mutable global state.
+So, if you have specific requirements that the function has to be re-evaluated (e.g., for accessing underlying randomness), add `side_effects=True.`
 ```python
 import duckdb